zephraph/notes/Recurse/Recurse.md

 ### Tools for therapy

 Are there tools to help maximize the benefit of therapy?
-For those who struggle with ADHD and anxiety (as I do), at there ways we can assist with recording anxiety levels and perform
+For those who struggle with ADHD and anxiety (as I do), at there ways we can assist with recording anxiety levels and performing daily check-ins without it having to be a conscious action.
+Also, when building technology like this for those who are vulnerable, how can it be made safe and comforting instead of disruptive and uncanny?

+### Tools for podcasting

+[[Andrew Lisowski|Andrew]] and I started [[devtools.fm]] recently.
+It's surprising how much tooling it takes to run a podcast

 ## Technologies of interest